MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 }
 ```

-This call should result in an error with an **Error Code 1303**. **RequestViewConstraintParamsNotAllowed** and an error message stating that there are **Invalid view constraints** with a **JSON** output of constraints that the title currently has set.
+This call should result in an error with an **Error Code 1303**. **RequestViewConstraintParamsNotAllowed** and an error message stating that there are **Invalid view constraints** with a JSON output of constraints that the title currently has set.

 The error message has occurred because we have not yet configured the ability to show **Created** and **LastLogin** in our title’s profile constraint settings.

 ## Step 4 - Configuring player profile view constraints for the title

-In order to get more data when we call the [GetPlayerProfile](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile) **API**, we will need to configure the constraints on the data to be available.
+In order to get more data when we call the [GetPlayerProfile](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile) API, we will need to configure the constraints on the data to be available.
 These settings are in the title’s settings in Game Manager.

 To configure constraints for the title: